 Attend networking events

-Networking events offer amazing opportunities for professional growth—not just because you can meet someone who could assist you in a job search.
-At any networking event, you have the opportunity to improve your communication skills, including conversing with someone you don’t know as well as working on more approachable body language.
+Networking events, whether in-person or online, offer amazing opportunities for professional growth—not just because you can meet someone who could assist you in a job search.
+At any networking event, you have the opportunity to improve your communication skills, including conversing with someone you don’t know.
 “Professionals who attend more networking events often have more confidence when they interview,” explains Jesse.
 “Additionally, they’ve been able to practice their elevator pitch numerous times at events, so they are often great at selling themselves as the best candidate for the job.”

 Build interpersonal relationships

-More than just shaking hands and collecting business cards, networking is always about quality over quantity.
+More than just connecting and exchanging information, networking is always about quality over quantity.
 “Networking isn’t just about asking for favors—professional relationships should work like any other friendship,” says Jesse.
 “It takes time to build trust and respect.”

 As a result, when you think about how you can nurture a relationship, consider how you may be able to help someone else before you think about how someone might be able to help you.
 “Take the time to ask thoughtful questions so you can get to know this person better,” says Jesse.
 “This will allow you to find new ways to offer assistance to them.